scottlamb/moonfire-nvr/guide/schema.md

 ### Version 1 to version 2 to version 3

 This upgrade affects the sample file directory as well as the database.
-Thus, the restore procedure written above of simply copying back the databae is insufficient.
+Thus, the restore procedure written above of simply copying back the database is insufficient.
 To do a full restore, you would need to back up and restore the sample file directory as well.
 This directory is considerably larger, so consider an alternate procedure of crossing your fingers, and being prepared